Microsoft: Cloud Growth Exceeds All Expectations, Shares Priced For Additional 50% Upside

 Q4 Financial Results vs Expectations

-The company exceeded the estimates I published on Wednesday with revenue coming in stronger than expected for Azure, Windows, and some of the other components within the More Personal Computing ((NYSE:MPC) segment.
+The company exceeded the estimates I published on Wednesday with revenue coming in stronger than expected for Azure, Windows, and some of the other components within the More Personal Computing (MPC) segment.
 Total OI came in much stronger than expected for the Intelligent Cloud (IC) segment due to a lower than expected increase in costs of goods sold (COGS) and extremely good OPEX control (up only 2% YOY).
 However, this was partially offset by lower than expected profitability from the Productivity and Business Processes (P&BP) segment due to higher than expected OPEX excluding LinkedIn.
 Reporting P&BP OI included $371m of non-cash amortization from LinkedIn.
 Excluding amortization, P&BP OI would have been up roughly 5% YOY.
 Adjusted EPS, excluding the one-time tax benefit and restructuring charge related to their sales force reorganization, came in at $0.75 vs my estimate of $0.71.

 Cloud Growth Nothing Short of Incredible